Anirudh-B-Mitta/rel_event/README.md

 __Hurray!!
 It's running__

+#### NOTE: This is only the backend and can be used through Postman.
+For UI refer [RelEvent Frontend](https://github.com/siddarthal/AlphaProject.git)

 ## Docker Container
 The second type of running the application is through Docker.
 The below steps are given assuming `Docker` and `docker-compose` are installed.